Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Document-level Event Labeling

 \section{Document-level Event Labeling}

-As a prerequisite to DEE, we first conduct the DS-based event labeling at the document level by mapping tabular records from an event knowledge base to document text and then regarding well-matched records as events expressed by that document, followed by which we introduce details of the event labeling with the no-trigger-words design and propose the corresponding DEE task.
+As a prerequisite to DEE, we first conduct the DS-based event labeling at the document level.
+More specifically, we map tabular records from an event knowledge base to document text and regard well-matched records as events expressed by that document.
+Moreover, we adopt a no-trigger-words design and reformalize a novel DEE task accordingly to enable end-to-end model designs.

 \paragraph{Event Labeling.} To ensure the labeling quality, we set two constraints for matched records: 1)~arguments of predefined key event roles must exist (non-key ones can be empty) and~2)~the number of matched arguments should be higher than a certain threshold.
 Configurations of these constraints are event-specific, and in practice, we can tune them to directly ensure the labeling quality at the document level.
-Note that, we do not label trigger words explicitly.
-Besides not affecting the DEE functionality, an extra benefit of such no-trigger-words design is a much easier DS-based labeling that does not rely on the predefined trigger-words set and heuristics to filter multiple potential trigger words.
-Some previous studies~\cite{zeng2018scale} attempted to use a similar no-trigger-words design, but they only considered the SEE setting and cannot be directly applied to the DEE setting.
-Moreover, we assign roles of arguments to matched tokens as token-level entity tags.
+We regard records that meet these two constraints as the well-matched ones, which serve as distantly supervised ground truths.
+In addition to labeling event records, we assign roles of arguments to matched tokens as token-level entity tags.
+Note that we do not label trigger words explicitly.
+Besides not affecting the DEE functionality, an extra benefit of such no-trigger-words design is a much easier DS-based labeling that does not rely on predefined trigger-words dictionaries or manually curated heuristics to filter multiple potential trigger words.

-\paragraph{Novel DEE Task.} We reformalize a novel task for DEE as directly filling event tables based on a document, which generally requires:~1)~\textit{event detection}, judging a document to be triggered or not for each event type, 2)~\textit{entity extraction}, extracting entity mentions as argument candidates, and 3)~\textit{event table filling}, filling arguments into the table of triggered events.
-This novel formalization is much different from the vanilla SEE with trigger words and is consistent with the above simplified DS-based event labeling.
+\paragraph{DEE Task Without Trigger Words.} We reformalize a novel task for DEE as directly filling event tables based on a document, which generally requires three sub-tasks: 1)~\textbf{entity extraction}, extracting entity mentions as argument candidates, 2)~\textbf{event detection}, judging a document to be triggered or not for each event type, and 3)~\textbf{event table filling}, filling arguments into the table of triggered events.
+This novel DEE task is much different from the vanilla SEE with trigger words but is consistent with the above simplified DS-based event labeling.